 So that’s where I come in!
 I’m here to put your mind at ease and answer any questions you may have.
 SO lets get started:

-Physiotherapy is defined by the oxford dictionary is the treatment of disease, injury, or deformity by physical methods such as massage, heat treatment, and exercise rather than by drugs or surgery.
-However, in reality, physiotherapy also utilises many other electrotherapies and manual therapies.
+Veterinary physiotherapy is defined by the oxford dictionary is the treatment of disease, injury, or deformity by physical methods such as massage, heat treatment, and exercise rather than by drugs or surgery.
+However, in reality, vet physiotherapy also utilises many other electrotherapies and manual therapies.

-Physiotherapy here at Fit-Pet Physio we look at your pet as a whole, taking into account their current fitness and performance, your goals and any underlying health conditions.
-Making physiotherapy not just for those pets who are injured but also for our competitive pets to help them next-level their performance and step up a grade.
+Veterinary physiotherapy here at Fit-Pet Physio we look at your pet as a whole, taking into account their current fitness and performance, your goals and any underlying health conditions.
+Making vet physiotherapy not just for those pets who are injured but also for our competitive pets to help them next-level their performance and step up a grade.

 Once your pet has been assessed for any injuries, pathologies or simply areas of reduced muscle mass, strength or tension.
 These areas are then treated with manual and electrotherapies and remedial exercises.